 It is now commonly accepted that sleep deprivation is a major cause of accidents, including traffic accidents.
 There are around 90 distinct sleep disorders characterized by a disturbance in the patient's amount of sleep, quality and timing of sleep, behaviors or physiological conditions associated with sleep.

-The effect of drugs on sleep and sleep cycles have been another concern in the treatment of many disorders including Parkinson, dementia, epilepsy, anxiety, and depression.
-There are quality of life and safety concerns in the management of sleep disorders.
+The effect of drugs on sleep and sleep cycles has been another concern in the treatment of many disorders including Parkinson, dementia, epilepsy, anxiety, and depression.
+There is quality of life and safety concerns in the management of sleep disorders.

-In children, during the drowsiness and early sleep, EEG may show very high amplitude slow waves or theta activity with occasional sharply contoured wave forms.
-This can mimic the 3 Hz spike wave discharges seen in primary generalized epilepsies.
-It is important to be aware of the unique EEG characteristics of sleep in childhood to reduce misleading diagnosis of epilepsy
+In children, during the drowsiness and early sleep, EEG may show very high amplitude slow waves or theta activity with occasional sharply contoured waveforms.
+This can mimic the 3 Hz spike-wave discharges seen in primary generalized epilepsies.
+It is important to be aware of the unique EEG characteristics of sleep in childhood to reduce the misleading diagnosis of epilepsy

 Important EEG features of various stages of sleep help sleep technologists to score the stages and to help the sleep specialists to assess the sleep disorders accurately.
-Sleep disorder management is multidisciplinary.
-It involves ear, nose, and throat specialists, pulmonologist, sleep medicine specialists, and psychiatrists working together to help patients and families to improve behavior, cognitive function, and overall health.
+Sleep disorder management is interprofessional.
+It involves ear, nose, and throat specialists, pulmonologists, sleep medicine specialists, and psychiatrists working together to help patients and families to improve behavior, cognitive function, and overall health.